 - Free Apple Music for 6 months

 - Verizon Up Rewards

-Verizon will throttle data when a line has reached a certain amount each bill cycle.
-The coverage of Verizon cell phone service may outweigh the additional costs depending where you live.
+Verizon will throttle data when a line has reached a certain amount each billing cycle.
+The coverage of Verizon cell phone service may outweigh the additional costs depending on where you live.